 Please note should you cancel cover due to revised terms applied by the Insurers following non-disclosure of material facts the time on risk charge may be based on the correct information and correct premium.

 Where a claim has been reported, insurers generally provide no refund until your Insurers have settled the claim on a non-fault basis, recovering all financial costs which may have been incurred.
-Please note if you have elected to pay by installments these will continue to be collected unless you settle the outstanding balance in full.
+Please note if you have elected to pay by instalments these will continue to be collected unless you settle the outstanding balance in full.

 Identity and Credit Searches

 We, and the Companies we place business with, may make searches about you at credit reference agencies who will supply us with information, including the Electoral Register and credit information.
 The agencies will record details of the search whether or not your application proceeds.
-The searches will not be seen or used by lenders to assess your ability to obtain credit but we may use scoring methods to assess this application and to verify your identity.
+The searches will not be seen or used by lenders to assess your ability to obtain credit, but we may use scoring methods to assess this application and to verify your identity.
 Credit searches and other information which is provided to us and/ or the credit reference agencies, about you and those with whom you are linked financially, may be used by Airsports Insurance Bureau and other companies if you, or other members of your household, apply for other facilities including insurance applications and claims.
 This information may also be used for debt tracing and the prevention of money laundering as well as the management of your account.
-Alternatively, we may ask you to provide physical forms of identification.

 Conflicts of Interest